dendronhq/dendron-site/vault/dendron.topic.vaults.md

 ### Remote

-A remote vault is what you get when you run the [[Vault Add|dendron.topic.commands#vault-add]] command and select a remote vault.
+A remote vault is what you get when you run the [[Vault Add|dendron.ref.commands#vault-add]] command and select a remote vault.
 This is a vault that is cloned from a git repo.
 It should be a similar format as what you see below

 ```yml
 vaults: